bloominstituteoftechnology/node-db2-project/README.md

 For each time you use rollback the last schema change is taken away.
 You can keep rolling back to start but one migrate:latest will bring you back to the current updated version

+# Seed
+npx knex seed:make 01-fruits
+npx knex seed:run
+This creates the new database with columns from each seperate migrations action command

 ## Introduction

 In this challenge, you will write an API that can be used to manage _Cars_ stored in a Relational Database.